-.
 There was no definite trend in decrease or increase in population in the fecal microbe shedding as influenced by dietary protein and season.
-However, the investigation noted that fecal coliform count of pigs offered the highest dietary CP of $174.9 \,\mathrm{gkg^{-1}}$ had a significant increase (p<0.75) from 2.7×10^3 to 6.3×10^6 CFU/g from mid spring to early summer or a period of 28 days.
+However, the investigation noted that fecal coliform count of pigs offered the highest dietary CP of $174.9gkg^{-1}$ had a significant increase (p<0.75) from 2.7 x $10^3$ to 6.3 x $10^6$ CFU/g from mid spring to early summer or a period of 28 days.

 Fecal salmonella, coliform other gram negative bacteria and total enterobacteria were not influenced by DPLs from mid summer to early autumn.
 Moreover, there was no characteristic pattern of growth in the other microbes investigated.
-Van Heugten et al. (2003), on the other hand, observed increased fecal lactobacilli and coliform counts in pigs fed diets supplemented with antibiotics and high levels of Cu.
-Similarly, Sutton et al. (1999)

-reviewed that lacitol, yeast, and Lactobacillus acidophilus reduced the odorous compounds, indole and skatole.
+Van Heugten et al. (2003), on the other hand, observed increased fecal lactobacilli and counts fed diets coliform in pigs supplemented with antibiotics and high levels of Cu.
+Similarly, Sutton et al. (1999) reviewed that lacitol, yeast, and reduced Lactobacillus acidophilus the odorous compounds, indole and skatole.
 The above findings indicated the varying responses of fecal microbe dynamics by different variables or management interventions.
-Holloway (2002) reported that aerobic bacterial degradation, if complete, converts organic compounds such as amino acids and carbohydrates to CO_2 resulting to lesser production of odorous compounds.
-In our investigation, the fecal concentration of aerobic bacteria decreased (p < 0.090) from 1.5 x 10^9 to 2.93 x 10^{-8} when dietary protein was reduced from 116.9 to 106.3gkg $^{-1}$ during mid summer season indicating that DPL influenced the fecal odor generation during this period.
+Holloway (2002) reported that aerobic bacterial degradation, if complete, converts organic compounds such as amino acids and carbohydrates to CO2 resulting in lesser production of odorous compounds.
+In our investigation, the fecal concentration of aerobic bacteria decreased (p < 0.090) from 1.5 x 10 to 2.93 x 10 when dietary protein was reduced from 116.9 to 106.3gkg-1 during mid summer season indicating that DPL influenced the fecal odor generation during this period.

 The concentration of endotoxin in the air of pig buildings is recognized as particular hazard to pig workers as claimed by Martin et al. (2005).
 Interestingly, the endotoxic activity from E. coli was the most potent as reported by Hurley (1995).
 E. coli is derived exclusively from feces and manure (JEQ Executive Summaries, 2005).
-The fecal E. coli of pigs offered the lowest CP of 9.73 % had the most pronounced increase (p < 1.0) from 6.2×10^{-5} to 1.0×10^{-8} CFU/g, which was observed from mid summer to early autumn.
+The fecal E. coli of pigs offered the lowest CP of 9.73 % had the most pronounced increase (p < 1.0) from 6.2 x 10 $^{5}$ to 1.0 x 10 $^{8}$ CFU/g, which was observed from mid summer to early autumn.
 This can therefore be a major concern of the study as a low dietary CP during finishing stage could be detrimental.
 However in the growing stage, fecal E. coli counts remained stable indicating that higher dietary protein has a suppressing effect on population growth.
 Fecal lactic acid bacterial colony count also increased significantly from pigs offered the 11.2 and 12.3 %, during early autumn.
-Pigs fed a lower DPL of 103 gkg-1 were able to maintain only their low fecal lactic acid colony count, which is an indication that this protein level cannot depress malodor in feces.
+Pigs fed a lower DPL of 103 $gkg^{-1}$ were able to maintain only their low fecal lactic acid colony count, which is an indication that this protein level cannot depress malodor in feces.
 Formulating diets less than 112 gkg-1, therefore, will be detrimental as far as odor control is concerned.